nathanpitman/categories_field.ft.ee_addon/README.md

 - `{field_name backspace="2"}`

-This add-on was inspired by Matrix Cat Col (https://github.com/jkoivisto/matrix_cat_col) and guided by the work Low has done on Low Freeform Field (https://github.com/low/low_freeform_field) the efforts of Wes Baker on Category Select (https://github.com/wesbaker/category_select.ee2_addon).
+This add-on was inspired by Matrix Cat Col (https://github.com/jkoivisto/matrix_cat_col), guided by the work Low has done on Low Freeform Field (https://github.com/low/low_freeform_field) and the efforts of Wes Baker on Category Select (https://github.com/wesbaker/category_select.ee2_addon).
 It also clearly cribs some UI elements from Pixel & Tonic Matrix (http://devot-ee.com/add-ons/matrix).